IBM-Cloud/terraform-provider-ibm/website/docs/r/is_lb_pool.html.markdown

 Review the argument references that you can specify for your resource.

 - `algorithm` - (Required, String) The load-balancing algorithm.
 Supported values are `round_robin`, `weighted_round_robin`, or `least_connections`.
 Choose `least_connections` for workloads with varying response times.
+- `client_authentication` - (Optional, List) The client authentication configuration for this pool.
+Supported by load balancers with `mtls_supported` set to `true`.
+The pool must have a protocol of `https`.

+  Nested schema for **client_authentication**:
+	- `certificate_instance` - (Required, String) The CRN of the certificate instance from Secrets Manager that the load balancer will present to backend servers for mTLS authentication.
 - `failsafe_policy` - (Optional, List) The failsafe policy defines behavior when all pool members are unhealthy.
 If unspecified, the default failsafe policy from the load balancer profile applies.

   Nested schema for **failsafe_policy**: